rust-lang/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 $ rustdoc --crate-name docs srclib.rs -o <path>\docs\target\doc -L
 dependency=<path>docs\target\debug\deps
 ```

+You can see this with `cargo doc --verbose`.

 It generates the correct `--crate-name` for us, as well as pointing to
 `src/lib.rs` But what about those other arguments? `-o` controls the